STARS Patient Information

 - Medicaltravelcompared.com is a travel insurance price comparison site with a difference.
 It is specifically designed to help travellers who need travel insurance cover for pre-existing medical conditions, and what’s more they will give 10% to STARS if you purchase a policy through them.

-STARS will also receive up to 25% donation on any insurance purchased using this link or by calling 0844 334 0165 and quoting 'STARS'.
+STARS receive donations of up to 25% on the total premium excluding Insurance Premium Tax for any policies purchased using this link or by calling 0330 024 9906 and quoting 'STARS'.

 - Able2Travel is a caring and sensitive travel insurance solution for travellers with medical conditions.
 Visit the website or call 01892 839501 for a quote (Mon - Fri 9am-5pm).
 Mention ‘Syncope’ and Able2Travel will donate 10% for any policy purchased to STARS.